Large Language Models (LLMs)¶

 - Start with prompting: Try prompt engineering before fine-tuning.
 Many problems are solvable with good prompts.

-- Choose the right model size: Smaller models are cheaper and faster.
-Only use large models when quality demands it.
-Consider model routing (small model for easy queries, large for hard ones).
+- Choose the right model size and thinking budget: Smaller models are cheaper and faster.
+Only use large models (or high reasoning effort) when quality demands it.
+Consider model routing (small model for easy queries, large for hard ones) and per-request thinking budgets.

-- Evaluate systematically: Use benchmarks (MMLU, HumanEval, MT-Bench) AND task-specific evaluations AND human evaluation.
+- Evaluate systematically: Use benchmarks (MMLU-Pro, GPQA, SWE-bench Verified, LiveCodeBench) AND task-specific evaluations AND human evaluation.
+Beware benchmark saturation and contamination—older benchmarks (MMLU, HumanEval) no longer discriminate between frontier models.

 - Monitor in production: Track latency, error rates, user satisfaction, and output quality.
 Watch for drift.